 Fairview is a beautiful and clean town with excellent medical, education, shopping, recreation and service facilities.
-The Cummings Lake Recreation Area, located 2 km north of Highway 732, offers fishing, campground areas, baseball diamonds, horseshoe pits, playground and an extensive trail system.
+The Cummings Lake Recreation Area, located 2 km north of the Town on Highway 732, offers fishing, campground areas, baseball diamonds, horseshoe pits, a playground and an extensive trail system.